 Above: The kitchen table is another Jeanneret teak design, the PGI University Dining Table, from 1950.
 It's hard to come by, and pricey, but an alternative period piece, minus the tapered legs, can easily be sourced from a flea market or vintage dealer, such as Midcentury LA, whose restored vintage Danish Teak Dining Table, shown here, is $900.

 Above: From Fern Handcrafted Furniture in New York's Hudson Valley, the Amoeba Cutting Boards are a set of three boards made from locally sourced slabs of maple, black walnut, and cherry in three different sizes; for pricing and information, contact Fern.

-Above: From World Kitchen, the classic Revere 2 1/3-Quart Copper Bottom Kettle is $22.99 is Amazon.
+Above: From World Kitchen, the classic Revere 2 1/3-Quart Copper Bottom Kettle is $23.51 on Amazon.

 Above: Cleaning products from Australian company Murchison-Hume are now widely available in the US.
 The Heirloom Dishwashing Liquid, in a large amber glass bottle, is an eco-friendly solution said to improve the condition of your wastewater as it drains; $21 from The Line.

 Above: A variety of antique Wooden Serving Trays and Bowls are available at Galerie Half in LA; contact for pricing and availability.

 Above: From Swedish company Iris Hantwerk, which employs visually impaired craftspeople, the Swedish Broom has a birch handle and palmyra fiber brush; £18.50 ($27) at Objects of Use.

 Our Steal This Look column appears every Tuesday morning; click here to browse past posts.
 For another kitchen featuring white-painted bricks, see An Architect-Designed Compound in Shanghai.
 For more rustic cutting boards, have a look at British Roots: Hampson Woods' Curvy Handled Serving Boards.